How Anthony Bourdain's Raw, Unsparing Honesty Made His Demons Part of His Appeal

 "I don't know exactly when the possibility of changing presented itself," he wrote in Medium Raw.
 "But some time, I guess, after having made every mistake...having realized that I'd had enough cocaine, that no amount was going to make me any happier."

-Though having a daughter was the mental kick in the ass his health needed (Brazilian jujitsu had whipped him into shape in recent years, and in 2010 he said he drank alcohol "very strategically"), his characteristic restlessness didn't subside.
+Though having a daughter was the mental kick in the ass his health needed (Brazilian jujitsu had whipped him into shape in recent years; in 2010 he said he drank alcohol "very strategically," and he said on WTF that becoming a dad led to him thinking, "I might need my brain at any moment," so he cut to only occasional pot use), his innate restlessness didn't subside.

 "I'm a guy who needs a lot of projects," Bourdain told The New Yorker in a profile that ran in February 2017.
 "I would probably have been happy as an air-traffic controller."
-He said he had just started smoking again, several years after kicking a multi-pack-a-day habit (with help from the fact that it became increasingly harder to smoke in public, particularly restaurants).
+He said he had just started smoking again, several years after kicking a chain-smoking habit (with help from the fact that it became increasingly harder to smoke in public, particularly restaurants).

 Two seasons of his culinary travelogue A Cook's Tour ran on Food Network in 2002 and 2003.
 From 2005 until 2012 he starred on the Travel Channel's Anthony Bourdain: No Reservations, then picked up his odyssey where it left off in 2013 on CNN with the Emmy- and Peabody Award-winning Anthony Bourdain: Parts Unknown.